 It’s a big country—the 14th largest on Earth.
 There are a lot of places that must be covered, and we’re only hoping for a fraction.
 For successful stays, you must avoid trying to squeeze as much in a short time.

 Each region in Mexico offers great history, culture, and interesting tourist attractions.
-Choose 2 and 3 tours – as often as your vacation time permits – so that you can get the most out of your Mexico experience.
+Choose 2 and 3 tours as often as your vacation permits to get the most out of your Mexico experience.

 5.4.
 It’s safe